Foxandxss/angular-tips/source/_posts/2013-08-01-why-does-angular-dot-js-rock.markdown

 We can see here something interesting.
 We can pass parameters to the filters.

-The `orderBy` filters receives a predicate which will use to order.
+The `orderBy` filters receive a predicate which it will use to order.
 In our case we passed `name` so we will order the list by name.
-Note that if we put `-name` as the predicate, we will order ir in reverse mode :)
+Note that if we put `-name` as the predicate, we will order it in reverse mode :)

 So you are thinking at this moment...
 Not bad, they can be useful...